-Except as otherwise noted, the following general requirements apply to all regular school buses (types A, B, C and D) and the small vehicle (type III) school buses.
+Except as otherwise noted, the following general requirements apply to all regular school buses (types A, B, C and D) and Type III vehicles.

 A school bus endorsement must be accompanied with a passenger endorsement.
 A road test must be passed in a school bus with a passenger capacity of more than 15, including the driver.
-If the school bus you use for the road test is 26,000 pounds Gross Vehicle Weight Rating (GVWR) or less, you will receive a class C license.
+If the school bus you use for the road test is 26,000 pounds Gross Vehicle Weight Rating (GVWR) or less, you will receive a Class C license.